Roiczone/AdvancedJavaProject/FINAL Programming-LO-2025.md

 ### Q1.
 Algorithms

-Algorithms are manyfold and Java can be used to program these.
+Algorithms are manifold and Java can be used to program these.
 Examples are sorting or search strategies but also mathematical calculations.
 Please refer to **two** areas in either your regular coding practice (for example from Semester 1) or within your project, where you have coded an algorithm.
 Do not make reference to code written for other classes, like theoretical informatics.

 *your text*